Thank you for reading our post, please rate this article at the end.

 Please continue reading, and let’s work together to make this search for your fifth wheel as simple and easy as possible.
 This won’t leave you with regrets.

-The 15 Best Fifth Wheel Hitches of 2024
+The 15 Best Fifth Wheel Hitches

 1. CURT 16039 Q25 Fifth Wheel Hitch

-The Q-Series from CURT fifth wheel hitch features a spherical axial bearing, extra-wide and self-aligning head opening, and short-throw handle.
+The Q-Series from CURT fifth wheel hitch features a spherical axial bearing, an extra-wide and self-aligning head opening, and a short-throw handle.
 Plus, dual-jaw type.
 That’s a pretty good lineup of features.
 All the models in the Q25 Series assure quiet towing.

 The CURT 16039 Q25 fifth-wheel hitch comes with CURT OEM puck system fifth-wheel legs designed for installation on a Ford pickup with a long bed and bed puck system.